M2kishore/unme/README.md

-This aims aims for atmost privacy to chat with your friends without any issue
+This app aims for atmost privacy to chat with your friends without any issue

 # Getting Started with Create React App